HewlettPackard/ironic-oneview-cli/README.rst

 nodes representing a ``Server Hardware``.

-This tool creates ironic nodes basead in a concept within the Ironic OneView drivers' dynamic allocation model, for further information see here [1]_ and here [2]_.
+This tool creates Ironic nodes based on the Ironic OneView drivers' dynamic allocation model [1]_ [2]_.

 ..note::